MaraTrifuna/test/Titan-Performance-and-Monitoring.md

 | metrics.csv.interval | yes | Milliseconds to wait between writing CSV lines | null |
 | metrics.csv.dir | yes | Directory in which CSV files are written (will be created if it does not exist) | null |

-Example titan.properties snippet that writes files once a minute to `./foo/bar`:
+Example titan.properties snippet that writes CSV files once a minute to the directory `./foo/bar/`:

 ```
 metrics.enable-basic-metrics = true